 "Collaboration is a key element of the IACC’s strategic approach to mitigating the insidious threat of global counterfeiting,” said Bob Barchiesi, President of the IACC.
 “Now, more than ever, it is critical for stakeholders to come together to advance our shared goal of combating counterfeiting and piracy.
 I’m confident that this year’s conference will provide attendees with the tools needed to battle these dangerous crimes.”

 Our support for the EUROPOL IP Crime Conference #EuropolIPConf comes with our dedication to protecting Automotive IP rights across the world.
-Digitpol contributes towards the fight against the manufacturing, sale and distribution of Counterfiet Automotive Parts & Software such as Diagnostic Tools, Repair Manuals & Software, Illegal tools used to manlipulate immoblizers, Counterfeit Airbags Modules, Steering wheels, Brake parts and ABS sensors.
+Digitpol contributes towards the fight against the manufacturing, sale and distribution of Counterfeit Automotive Parts & Software such as Diagnostic Tools, Repair Manuals & Software, Illegal tools used to manipulate immoblizers, Counterfeit Airbags Modules, Steering wheels, Brake parts and ABS sensors.